 1917: Big plays are plentiful as Nebraska rolls to a 52-0 win over Missouri.

 «1922: After weeks of being built up as a wonder team, the high-flying Huskers land with a thud in a 9-6 loss at Syracuse.
-Nebraska manages just three first downs, and the only NU touchdown comes on a fumble return.
+Nebraska managed just three first downs, and the only NU touchdown came on a fumble return.

 1927: Nebraska erupts for four third-quarter touchdowns en route to a 47-13 win over Kansas.
 An interception by Nebraska's Bud McBride at the goal line kept Kansas from taking a halftime lead, and after that it was all Huskers. | Lincoln Star: 1, 2 | OWH | DN | Stats | Notes

 1932: The Huskers escape Iowa City with a 14-13 win, thanks to a failed extra point by the Hawkeyes, who trailed 14-0 entering the fourth quarter. | AP | Des Moines Register: 1, 2 | LJS: 1, 2, 3, 4 | DN | Stats | Play by play | Photos